AdaCore/training_material/courses/ada_essentials/230_interfacing_with_c/04-complex_data_types.rst

    - By convention (null at the end of string)
    - By storing them on the side

-* Only Ada constrained arrays can be interfaced with C

 ----------------------
 Arrays From Ada to C
 ----------------------